IntersectAustralia/hcsvlab-docs/JCPNLTKWrapper.md

 The JC-NLTK Wrapper is a tool for integrating the Johnson Charniak Parser into NLTK.

+These instructions are for CentOS but can easily be adapted to other distributions.

 ### Assumptions:
 * You have a CentOS machine.
 * You have a non-root user account on this machine with sudo privileges.